Janez Potočnik: Political career

 Potočnik was Minister Councillor at the Slovenian Prime Minister's Cabinet from 2001 to 2002 and Minister for European Affairs from 2002 to 2004.
 He headed the negotiating team for the Accession of Slovenia to the EU between 1998 and 2004.

-In 2004 Potočnik became European Commissioner, since November responsible for science and research.
+In 2004 Potočnik became the European Commissioner for Enlargement, since November he was designated as the Commissioner for science and research.
 On 27 November 2009 he was nominated to serve as European Commissioner for the Environment in the Barroso Commission.

 While commissioner, Potočnik stated that he believes trading knowledge and the development of an information society to create prosperity is as important to Europe as trading steel and coal to create peace was 50 years ago.
 He aimed to develop the European Research Area.

 Later career

 Since 2014, Potočnik has been co-chairing – alongside Alicia Bárcena (2014–2017) and Izabella Teixeira (since 2017) – the International Resource Panel at the United Nations Environment Programme (UNEP); he succeeded Ernst Ulrich von Weizsäcker in that position.
 In 2020, he served on the advisory board of the annual Human Development Report of the United Nations Development Programme (UNDP), co-chaired by Tharman Shanmugaratnam and Michael Spence.
 Since July 2020, he has also been serving as a special advisor on sustainability to European Commissioner for the Environment & Oceans and Fisheries Virginijus Sinkevičius.